mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/2015/TSC-meeting-2015-12-09.md

 * Owen will contact developers with information about lightning talks for the developer meeting
 * Approved [DataProcessorAlgorithm Batch UI](/Design/DataProcessorAlgorithmUI/DataProcessingUserInterface.md) design
 * Approved [Algorithm Usage Statistics](Design/Usage/AlgorithmUsageStatistics.md)
+* The next meeting will be on Dec 15th right after the mantid review meeting